WE ARE PROUD TO BE A CALIFORNIA CERTIFIED GREEN BUSINESS

 Strict standards for energy use were set, which meant discarding the building’s old water heater in favor of a newer, more efficient model and installing low-flow showers, sinks and toilets.
 MedBridge is also mindful of electricity consumption by using fluorescent and low-wattage bulbs.

 Bring the outside in

 MedBridge wanted to bring nature indoors as much as possible.
 Every department receives natural lighting from large windows that wrap around the building.

 Create an Alternative Transportation Incentive Program

 MedBridge rewards employees who choose “green” methods of transportation, including carpooling, biking and walking.
-More than half of its staff participates in the program each month.

 Install water bottle refill stations

 MedBridge, in conjunction with the CEC, has installed water bottle refill stations at a local college and junior high school.
 These refill stations encourage the use of reusable water bottles to reduce plastic waste.
 They also encourage a healthier lifestyle choice compared to consuming soda and other drinks high in sugar.